jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

 	inc	4dh
 ```

 This is where 4D is incremented.
-It's capped at 128, which is probably just a convenient way of making sure it does't over flow and cause problems when it gets back to zero.
+It's capped at 128, which is probably just a convenient way of making sure it does't overflow and cause problems when it gets back to zero.
 It most places where it matters, 4D is initialized to zero when needed.

 ```
 X01e5: